Jump to content

 In the coming years, areas will be withdrawn from peat production at an accelerating rate as demand for energy peat declines.
 In line with Neova’s environment strategy, land use in areas no longer used for peat production will focus on promoting biodiversity.
 The choice of the next land use is influenced by a number of factors, such as the thickness of the residual peat, the rockiness and hydrology of the area, the regional location and position on the map of Finland, the soil, and the topography.

-Neova’s one hundred and one wetlands are located in different parts of Finland.
+Neova’s wetlands are located in different parts of Finland.